CanonicalLtd/maas-docs/en/intel-rsd.md

 # Intel RSD

-Intel Rack Scale Design (RSD) is a hardware architecture that allows the dynamic composition of physical systems from a pool of available hardware resources.
+Intel Rack Scale Design (RSD) is a hardware architecture that allows for the dynamic composition of physical systems from a pool of available hardware resources (e.g. disk space, memory, cores).
 It is an example of *composable hardware*.

-The dynamic composition feature allows administrators to request (allocate) a machine without having to manually compose it.
-This allows modelling tools, such as [Juju][about-juju], to request a machine from MAAS when there are no previously known machines, and dynamically **create** and Deploy one.
+This allows for the request (allocate) of a machine without having to manually compose it beforehand.
+Modelling tools, such as [Juju][about-juju], can therefore leverage this when requesting a machine from MAAS, which will dynamically **create** and Deploy one.
 Machines can also be requested directly from within MAAS.

 Functionality for composable hardware first appeared in MAAS 2.2 beta2.
 See the [MAAS 2.2.0 release notes][release-notes] for how to install the requisite